'Pretty Boy' Floyd family couldn't turn Bonnie and Clyde away

 "This seems to imply an earlier attempt - maybe back in March when they were on their way to Joplin," Knight writes.
 "Phillips and others also say that Clyde tried to contact Floyd after Bonnie was burned badly in the wreck at Wellington, Texas, on June 10, 1933.
 We know that the gang checked in to the motel in Fort Smith late in the early hours of June 15th, so there was about five days during which they could have done it."

 This, Knight adds, is what could have been what Needham calls the second visit.
-The third time — when some say they finally got to meet Floyd — could have been in connection with the Hattie Crawford story that Hill has dug up.
+The third time — when some say they finally got to meet Floyd — could have been in connection with a story from December 1933 about a nurse in Miami, Oklahoma, being asked by an unknown man to take a bus to Vinita and tend to what turned out to be Clyde Barrow.

+In addition to the 1933 FBI report on W.D.
+Jones, local history buff and Bonnie and Clyde sleuth Jeff Hill also found a Dec.
+14, 1933, FBI report detailing a Miami-based nurse named Hattie Crawford who told police she tended to Clyde Barrow’s gunshot wounds earlier that month in Vinita.

 Knight also noted that in Phillips' book, Blanche Barrow mentioned it was Floyd or his family who arranged for an "underworld doctor" to treat them after they were both wounded in an ambush by a Dallas County sheriff's posse at Sowers, Texas on Nov.
 22, 1933.